Patrick Froehlich: Biography

 In the novel Ce côté et l’autre de l’océan (Both Sides of the Ocean), again, we read in Le Monde, the author ponders the question of pattern repetition.
 He suffered from his parents continually moving when he was young, and wonders if he hasn't reproduced the same pattern with his own children by taking on different positions in Belgium and Canada.
 Le Monde writes, "We follow him, recovering hidden memory, rediscovering the city of Poughkeepsie, in the Hudson Valley, where his father worked for IBM, attracted by the myth of America and the great computer utopia of the 1970s.
-Gazing into the mirror streaked with parental and personal fears, the writer is less after revelation, and more interested in stripping away and moving beyond."
+Gazing into the mirror streaked with parental and personal fears, the writer is less interested in the revelation, and more interested in stripping away and moving beyond."

-In the novel "La minute bleue" he explores the traumatic memory of the surgeon and on the other hand the family silences over the wars.
+In the novel "La minute bleue" he explores the traumatic memory of the surgeon and on the other hand the family silences over the wars its family members went through.

 He talks about his writing process and what he learned from composing these two novels on his site.
 "As a result of the conflicts that shook the generations that came before me (the Franco-Prussian War of 1870, World War I and II, the Algerian War), I began to write about my own war against sickness.
 First by considering pain in Avant tout ne pas nuire, then through my father and the Algerian colonial war in Ce côté et l’autre de l’océan.
 This book led me to take on the surgeon’s traumatic memory in a more direct manner, facing the fact of writing in a more unexpected way.
 The two works are independent, they stand on their own, though they do open onto each other.
 I end each work by discovering what the next one will be, where my writing will go next.
-"Writing begins with inner tension.
+Writing begins with inner tension.
 The fear of the subject, and the shame associated with it are excellent motivators.
 The story begins with my reality, but it is much richer and more complex than my imagination."